Purav Raja

-Purav Raja (/ˈpʊəræv ˈrɑːdʒə/ POOR-av-_-RAH-jə; born 7 December 1985) is an Indian tennis player.
+Purav Raja (/ˈpʊəræv ˈrɑːdʒə/ POOR-av-_-RAH-jə; born 7 December 1985) is a former Indian professional tennis player.
 He specializes in doubles and competes on the ATP World Tour.
 He has won two ATP doubles titles and represents India in the Davis Cup.

 Personal and early life

 Purav Raja grew up in Mumbai and began playing tennis when he was 7 years old.
 He cites indoor carpet as his preferred surface, with his favourite shot being the drop shot.
 Raja was educated at Millfield in Somerset.

 Raja is very active in the Ananda Ashran orphanage and The Fellowship of the Physically Handicapped in Mumbai.
 He splits his training between Mumbai and Bromley.

 Professional career

 Early years

 Raja turned pro in year 2005.
 He started with ITF tour finding negligible success in singles but continued to excel in doubles.
 In year 2007 he started emerging as a doubles specialist as he went on to win 4 ITF titles.
 He followed his success in year 2008 with four more ITF doubles titles.
 The same year he reached his first ATP Challenger doubles final at New Delhi Challenger 4 partnering with compatriot Rohan Gajjar.
 He won his first doubles ATP Challenger title at 2009 Karshi Challenger with his Australian Partner Sadik Kadir.